 The Air Jordan 11 Bred features black patent leather, translucent outsole, signature Jumpman logo and “23” stamp on the heel.
 Due to its retro design and iconic Chicago Bulls colorway -- the same colorway that Michael Jordan wore during the 1996 NBA championship -- this model gained quick popularity.

 As it often happens with popular products, these shoes became a target for many counterfeit manufacturers.
 If you are concerned about the authenticity of your shoes, we have just the right guide for you.
+You will learn how to spot fake Jordan 11 Bred today!

 Here are some tips and tricks on how to authenticate Jordan 11 bred.
 However, if you are still not sure about whether your shoes – or any other brand item – are authentic, feel free to ask our team of experts!
 We offer professional authentication services all around the world.